sguadav/My_Stock_Portfolio/README.md

 - Colorema
 - Datetime

+Since the csv file doesn't have any stock information, it is recommendable not to use the 'Current' command until a stock is added through the 'Edit' command.

 Running the program
 -
 This project consist of an interactive program using user input to maintain and analyze stocks from csv file.